ChiefGyk3D/twitch-and-toot/README.md

 # Twitch-and-toot
-## Currently in testing/beta report any issues found

 Twitch-and-toot is an open source project that allows you to post to Mastodon when a streamer is live on Twitch.
 It's now built on Python and can run on a RaspberryPi, Single Board Computer, Linux VPS, AWS Lambda, or a private server.